magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/multiplayer_architecture.md

 **RESTful APIs** in CSP follow a request-response model.
 This pattern is typically used for non-real-time transactional interactions such as login, retrieving user data, or submitting changes to the system.
 RESTful APIs are stateless, meaning each request from a client to the server is independent of previous interactions.
 The server processes the request, performs the necessary action, and returns the result.
 This makes it ideal for tasks that do not require continuous communication between the server and the client.

-**SignalR**, on the other hand, is designed specifically for real-time, continuous, event-driven updates.
+**SignalR**, on the other hand, is designed specifically for real time, continuous, event-driven updates.
 It operates in a persistent connection model, which means that once a connection is established, the server and client can exchange data continuously without the need to open and close connections for each interaction.
 This type of communication keeps all connected clients in sync by pushing updates as soon as they happen, ensuring that every user sees the same version of the shared environment at all times.

 ###  RESTful API Pattern in CSP

 The RESTful API pattern in CSP is used for operations that don't require immediate feedback or live updates.
 For instance, user authentication typically uses RESTful APIs.
 When users log into the system, they send a login request that includes their credentials.
 The server processes the request, validates the credentials, and responds with the necessary authentication token or error message.
 The client then uses this token to access the system's resources.

 Another common use case for RESTful APIs in CSP is data retrieval.
 Users can send a GET request to the server if they want to fetch information about a space, like metadata or the assets contained within.
 The server processes the request and returns the requested data.
-Because this operation doesn't need to occur in real-time, the slight delay that comes with the request-response cycle is acceptable.
+Because this operation doesn't need to occur in real time, the slight delay that comes with the request-response cycle is acceptable.
 RESTful APIs are great because they're efficient, stateless, and scalable.
 Each interaction stands alone, and the server doesn't need to maintain an ongoing connection to the client once the request is fulfilled.

 ### SignalR